kanjiowl/Automatic-Speech-Recognition/readme.md

-This is a program to that is able to recognize "Go" and "Stop" voice commands.

 Speaker Independent Speech Recognition System
+This is a program that is able to recognize  voice commands.

 1. Create the template from  the test data.
 2. Take input and process (feature extraction , quality etc.)